 Front: The big grille is nicely split by a body colored strip of a bumper.
 The knife/hatchet style headlights are excellent.
 It's not busy, but it's definitely eye-catching.

 Rear: The taillights mimic the headlights, and the roof spoiler adds some nice visual drama but might overstate the car's power.

 Profile: The side view of the car shows a nicely proportioned small car that doesn't look boring.
 Nice rear haunches and a protruding bumper give it some visual heft.

 Cabin: We were surprised by how much we liked the simple, well laid-out cabin.
-It's a clean design that's way better than the Corolla sedan.
+Material look and feel are a couple of steps up from the old Corolla.

 For a compact hatchback, the Corolla hatch is pretty good for the front occupants.
 It's visually pleasing and airy, but the back seat is for kids and shorter adults only.

-Front Seats: Good support and cushioning with some handsome seats, but the headrests aren't adjustable in terms of angel and are canted a bit too far forward.
+Front Seats: Good support and cushioning with some handsome seats, but the headrests aren't adjustable in terms of angle and are canted a bit too far forward.

 Rear Seats: Legroom is tight, but there's a decent amount of headroom.
 The middle position is almost usless for adults since the seat cushion is too high.